Gender Pay Gap

 The gender pay gap measures the difference between men and women’s average earnings and is expressed as a percentage of men’s pay.

-According to the Office of National Statistics, the overall UK gender pay gap for 2021 is provisionally 15.4%.
-In 2019 the pay gap was 17.4%, which fell to 14.9% in 2020.
-The ONS has identified a slow decline in the pay gap over the past decade and has attributed the larger fall in 2020 and the slight rise in 2021 to the absence of those individuals placed on Furlough.
+According to the Office of National Statistics, the overall UK gender pay gap for 2022 is provisionally 14.9%.
+In 2020 the pay gap was 14.9%, which rose slightly to 15.1% in 2021.
+The ONS has identified a slow decline in the pay gap over the past decade.
+Anomalies for 2020 and 2021 due to staff on furlough has skewed results, but 2022 results (with no furlough) are showing that the pay gap is still below the pre-pandemic rate in 2019 of 17.4%.

 |The proportion of Males and Females in the four quartile bands are:||Male||Female|